jqorange/Rats-Behavior-Classification/README.md

 Two encoders process IMU and DLC time-series features.
 Each encoder consists of:

-1. **Domain adapter** – session-aware projection mapping raw features to `d_model` dimensions.
+1. **Linear stem** – projection mapping raw features to `d_model` dimensions.
 2. **Dilated Conv Block** – stacked dilated convolutions (`models/dilated_conv.py`) to capture local patterns.
-3. **GRU alignment head** – a small GRU predicting the representation in the other modality.
+3. **GRU heads** – one predicts the representation in the other modality while the second reconstructs the current modality.

 `EncoderFusion` applies multi-head cross attention to combine the two embeddings, then uses gated residual connections to produce the final sequence representation.